 Here, Viber gets a point.

 Viber has video and voice calling options which make it drink high bandwidth in just a few minutes.
 If you are running Viber on Wi-Fi, then it is OK to use it.
 But never ever use Viber on your cellular network.
-You may end up losing all your credit in just few minutes
+You may end up losing all your credit in just a few minutes

 WhatsApp wins here!

 You need to have a working registered phone number to use WhatsApp.
 The app scans your contact list and searches for people who already use WhatsApp.
 Now, you can chat with them.
-But the blocking option is there for your security.
+However, the blocking option is there for your security.
 If you don’t want to chat or contact that annoying person in your contact list, just block him.
 Blocking someone means that now you won’t receive any messages from the person you blocked.